-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: In Network Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient 10% coinsurance for each primary care physician's office visit department, or any other location Consultation, diagnosis, and treatment by a specialist 10% coinsurance for each specialist's office visit Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare Physician and Professional Services received at a primary care physician's office or a specialist's office does not apply to your combined deductible You have the option of getting these services through an in-person visit or by telehealth.
-If Out of Network you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth, out-of-network 10% coinsurance for each primary care physician's office visit services are limited to Original Medicare coverage 10% coinsurance for each specialist's office visit Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: Physician and Professional Services received at a primary care physician's office or a specialist's office does not apply to your combined deductible
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: In Network Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient \$15 copayment for each primary care physician's office visit department, or any other location Consultation, diagnosis, and treatment by a specialist \$15 copayment for each specialist's office visit Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Out of Network Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or 50% coinsurance for each primary care physician's office visit other locations approved by Medicare You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+50% coinsurance for each specialist's office visit Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: